Thursday, March 5, 2009

 Coffins for the Living

 "Demographic studies show that almost 100% of those who use coffins are dead."
 That was a note I jotted down in my cartoon idea note book.
 "Is there a way to expand the market outside of going on a shooting spree?"
 I added and promptly scratched out.
 Then I had a brilliant idea.
 Not a cartoon idea, but a genuine business idea.
-A way to double if not triple, quadruple, and upleuple the coffin--or as people in the trade refer to them, casket--market: sell to the living.
+A way to double if not triple, quadruple the coffin--or as people in the trade refer to them, casket--market: sell to the living.

 Caskets sell for between $1,000 and $10,000, and therefore is probably the most expensive piece of furniture anyone who's not a convicted CEO will ever use.
 Why shouldn't you get some use out of it while you're still alive?
 My uncle was buried in a casket with box springs.
 Box springs!
 The man didn't even sleep on box springs when he was alive.
 His last years of slumber could have been his most luxurious if he'd bought his casket before his death.